laanwj/laanwj.github.io/_posts/2017-03-02-porting-bitcoin-core-to-cloudabi.md

 to external scripts using `system()`, such as used for `-blocknotify` and `-walletnotify` are disabled.
 As it can only inherit bitcoind's restricted capabilities, there is nothing useful that such a script could do.
-Network-based notifications will have to be used (though currently zeromq is not available either).
+Network-based notifications will have to be used (ZeroMQ is available, another option is [long-polling over RPC](https://github.com/bitcoin/bitcoin/pull/7949) which is in the works).

 - **Torcontrol**: To support this, a handle to the Tor control socket could be passed in.
 This can be left for later as there are some